anvilgeorge/anti-scraping-tool/README.md

 You will need to get ip2asn-v4.tsv from iptoasn.com and place that file in the same directory as the scripts.
 The xxxs are the first 2 or 3 octets of the ip address that you would like to ban that were identified using accessday above.
 Use the first 3 octets of the ip address and if nothing is reported then use the first 2 octets.

+The output reading across is:
+1. start of the ip adress block
+2. end of the ip address block
-This will give you the registrant associated with the ip address you would like to ban.
+3. the asn number for the ip address block
+4. the country
+5. the registrant

 **file: registrant2ips**
 usage: ./registrant2ips registrant   eg. ./registrant2ips badscraper

 This will give you the ips associated with the registrant identfied by ip2registrant above.
 It will also create a file ASbadscraper with their ip addresses

-You will need perl and p5-Net-CIDR or its equivalent to run this script
+You will need perl and p5-Net-CIDR, or its equivalent, to run this script.

+This script can take some time to run.

 **file: pf.conf**
 You will need to then add those ip addresses to your system's packet filtering.